How Attorneys Can Commit Legal Malpractice When Filing for a Nonsuit

 If your former attorney dropped the ball by improperly filing for a nonsuit, and you’re now left without the ability to pursue your case, you may have a legal malpractice claim.
 At StangerLaw LLC, our firm has a long history of holding lawyers to a high standard—and holding them accountable when they fail their clients.

-To learn more about pursuing a claim of legal malpractice for nonsuit, and to schedule a free consultation to discuss your case with a Connecticut legal malpractice attorney today, call (860) 561-0651 to speak with Bruce Stanger.
+To learn more about pursuing a claim of legal malpractice for nonsuit, and to schedule a consultation to discuss your case with a Connecticut legal malpractice attorney today, call (860) 561-0651 to speak with Bruce Stanger.
 You can also reach Mr. Stanger through our secure online contact form.